mo-hunter123/amazon-clone/README.md

 ------------------

 ### Front-end
-<p>Built an amazon clone built front-end with React, using Context apis and redux to manage our app's state </p>
+<p>Built an amazon clone creating front-end with React, using Context apis and redux to manage our app's state </p>

 ### Back-end
 <p> Used Node to provide the backend environment for the app and Express to handle requests, controllers and models </p>